 Imagine, doing the right thing all your life, buying final expense insurance to protect your family, and then finding out when you are up there in age that it was not what you thought it was.

-These are the 6 carriers you will need to avoid!!
+These are the 6 best burial insurance companies you will need to avoid!!

 This carrier and the way they bait seniors in with their late-night low-cost gimmick is a disgrace.
 Furthermore, they use paid spokesman like Alex Trebek to sell their Gimmick plan for under 10 bucks.

 What he tells you is you can have a graded death benefit for $9.95 a month that will never increase in price and your coverage will never stop.

 What it really is is a misleading tactic that gets you to buy.
 In reality, your final expense coverage goes down every year you get older.

 For example, Colonial Penn uses units and each unit is $9.95.
 So if you are 60 years of age and bought 10 units it would cost you $99.50/month.
 For this, you would get $12,140 in coverage.